 - 4. The disposal of hazardous waste to land, including the construction of a facility and associated structures and infrastructure for such disposal. - 5.
-The disposal of general waste to land covering an area of more than 100 m2 or 200 m3 of air space, including the construction of a facility and associated structures and infrastructure for such disposal.
+The disposal of general waste to land covering an area of more than 100 m or 200 m of air space, including the construction of a facility and associated structures and infrastructure for such disposal.